 Our median gender pay gap is -15.48%.
 The difference in the median average hourly rate of pay is £1.53 with women commanding a slightly higher hourly rate and is therefore shown as a negative figure.
 This reflects the higher number of women within the charity.
 This is not unusual within care providers which tend to be female-dominated particularly in those roles providing front-line care services to residents.

 However, women at the Epilepsy Society are also well represented in our middle and senior management teams.
 And our median gender pay gap reflects the composition of our staff.

 Our current gender pay gap

-No bonus data to report as no employees receive a bonus.
+No bonus data to report as the Society does not operate a bonus scheme.

 The proportion of males/females in each quartile pay band is as follows:

 |Upper quartile (75-100%||Upper middle quartile (50-75%)|